cogentcore/core/README.md

 ## General / Widgets

-* MenuBar has gradient but actions don't -- add gradient to actions that show up in menubar -- can't not have a background..  set margin / padding 0 and rely on elements on sizing properly

 * kefun to chord use !! to indicate preferred among alternatives

 * main menu on mac